A lady with alcoholism sitting worried, her family and friends intervening to help her

 • Attend a 12-step program or other support group.
 Alcoholics Anonymous (AA) is one of the most common treatment options for alcohol misuse.
 Support groups like this are beneficial because they’ll allow your loved one to spend time with others facing similar problems.
 They also provide advice on staying sober and help reduce any sense of isolation they might be experiencing.
 Studies show that the social connections provided by these groups can help people build confidence in their ability to avoid alcohol in social situations and to maintain their sobriety.
 (Reframe’s community forum can be a great place to start!)

 • Behavioral treatments.
 Individual, group, and/or family therapy can help your loved one identify the root cause of their alcohol misuse, repair damaged relationships, develop skills to stop or reduce their drinking, and learn to deal with the drinking triggers that might cause them to relapse.
-Cognitive Behavioral Therapy (CBT) is a particularly effective tool, and it’s one of the many types of therapy for alcohol misuse
+CBT is a particularly effective tool, and it’s one of the many types of therapy for alcohol misuse

 • Residential treatment or “rehab” facilities.
 Both inpatient and outpatient treatment centers provide intensive treatment for alcohol misuse.
 Choosing which one largely depends on the severity of your loved one’s condition.
 Inpatient facilities are more intensive; they require people to stay at a special facility for 30 to 90 days to receive treatment such as detox, therapy, and medication.
 During outpatient treatment, your loved one would attend set rehab appointments during the week but still reside at home.